frederic-mahe/dna-sequence-folder/README.md

   - [ ] cases with mutations,
   - [ ] cases with a folding plateau,
   - [ ] cases with two folding points
+- [ ] add a minimal threshold based on the number of shared kmers divided by the length of the longest part?